qaisjp/go-discord-irc/README.md

 Things to keep in mind in terms of functionality:

-- This does not work with private IRC/Discord channels (yet)
+- This does not work with private Discord channels properly (all discord users are added to the channel)
 - **DO NOT USE THE SAME DISCORD BOT (API KEY) ACROSS MULTIPLE GUILDS (SERVERS).
-SUPPORT FOR THIS WILL COME SOON.
+SUPPORT FOR THIS WILL COME SOME DAY.
 YOU RISK PMs BEING LEAKED**

 It's built with configuration in mind, but may need a little bit of tweaking for it to work for you: